manuGil/fair-code/README.md

 ## Copyright

 [TU Delft owns the copyrights of any software developed by TU Delft researchers.
-However, if the software is published as OSS, TU Delft agrees to transfer such rights to the Author(s) of the software.
-If using an OSS license, you can claim the copyright by using the following text:]
+However, if the software is published as OSS under one of the licenses listed above, TU Delft agrees to transfer such rights to the Author(s) of the software.
+To claim the copyrights of a software include the text in [WAIVER](./WAIVER) in your license file.
+Then you can include the following text as part of this section:]

 &copy; (YEAR) [Author(s)], Delft, The Netherlands.